hamidkhj/ai-test-fe/README.md

-An AI powerd solution for onboarding
+An AI-powered solution for onboarding with an interactive chatbot to answer questions grounded in provided documents and a document validation module to validate uploaded documents and extract information from them.